- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 Consider general conditions for support of RHEL High Availability in virtualization environments

-No support for Xen VMs as RHEL High Availability members: Red Hat does not support RHEL High Availability deployments consisting of members that are virtual machines running on a Xen platform from any vendor.
+Limited support for Xen VMs as RHEL High Availability members: Red Hat does not support RHEL High Availability deployments consisting of members that are virtual machines running on a Xen platform from any vendor other than Amazon Web Services (AWS).
+AWS EC2 instances backed by Xen are supported.